steve0xp/bg_yearn_strategy_tutorials/Tutorial.md

 3. Build the project and make sure everything compiles: `forge build`

-#### Testing Against Local Mainnet Fork
-To run unit tests against a non-persistent local mainnet fork, first make sure you have a `.env` file set up at the root (follow `.env.example` format) and populate the `MAINNET_RPC` variable like so:

-`MAINNET_RPC=<insert ETH RPC URL here>`

-Make sure you are using latest version of foundry, so that it auto-sources `.env`, otherwise run (while in the root directory): `source .env`

-CLI command: `forge test -vvv`

-You can also test individual contracts with the following:
-- `forge test --match-contract Kernel -vvv`
-- Where `Kernel` is the name of the contract

-#### Deploying contracts on Local Mainnet Fork
-To deploy the code onto a persistent mainnet fork, first make sure you have a `.env` file set up at the root (follow `.env.example` format):

-- ```MAINNET_RPC=<insert ETH RPC URL here>```
-- ```FORK_URL=<insert your localhost fork url - usually http://localhost:8545>```
-- ```PRIVATE_KEY=<should be the first private key supplied by anvil>```

-#### Deploying the base protocol contracts

-1. run `source .env` in the base folder
-2. open a new terminal and run `anvil --fork-url $MAINNET_RPC`
-3. copy the first private key from the given private keys into `.env`
-4. run `source .env` to update the `PRIVATE_KEY`
-5. open a new terminal and on the base folder run
-- ```forge script scripts/DeployProtocol.s.sol:DeployProtocol --fork-url $FORK_URL --broadcast --json  --private-key $PRIVATE_KEY```

-- To find the deployed contracts' addresses, head over to `broadcast` folder and find the latest run log.

-🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨
 ---

 ### Simple Yearn Strategy

-To kick things off, we'll start by going over the yearn strategy tutorial that Yearn core dev, @cdalton, has gone over in this video.
+To kick things off, we'll start by going over the yearn strategy tutorial that Yearn core dev, @charlesndalton, has gone over in this video.
 Here he covers making a yearn strategy where we pull DAI from the DAIVault in Yearn and deploy it in a lending pool in Compound.
 If you're not familiar with Compound, they are an OG lending protocol where users can be lenders and borrowers of whitelisted tokens (deemed legitimate through Compound governance).

 This tutorial goes over: